NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 ```

 ### Preview NuGet Operations With -whatif
 Some NuGet packages can have deep dependency graphs, and as such, it can be helpful during an install, uninstall, or update operation to first see what will happen.
-NuGet 2.8 adds the standard PowerShell -what if switch to the install-package, uninstall-package, and update-package commands to enable visualizing the entire closure of packages to which the command will be applied.
+NuGet 2.8 adds the standard PowerShell -whatif switch to the install-package, uninstall-package, and update-package commands to enable visualizing the entire closure of packages to which the command will be applied.
 For example, running `install-package Microsoft.AspNet.WebApi -whatif` in an empty ASP.NET Web application yields the following.

 ```
-PM> install-package Microsoft.AspNet.WebApi -whatif Attempting to resolve dependency 'Microsoft.AspNet.WebApi.WebHost (≥ 5.0.0)'.
+    PM> install-package Microsoft.AspNet.WebApi -whatif
+    Attempting to resolve dependency 'Microsoft.AspNet.WebApi.WebHost (≥ 5.0.0)'.
     Attempting to resolve dependency 'Microsoft.AspNet.WebApi.Core (≥ 5.0.0)'.
     Attempting to resolve dependency 'Microsoft.AspNet.WebApi.Client (≥ 5.0.0)'.
     Attempting to resolve dependency 'Newtonsoft.Json (≥ 4.5.11)'.
     Install Newtonsoft.Json 4.5.11
     Install Microsoft.AspNet.WebApi.Client 5.0.0
     Install Microsoft.AspNet.WebApi.Core 5.0.0
     Install Microsoft.AspNet.WebApi.WebHost 5.0.0
     Install Microsoft.AspNet.WebApi 5.0.0
 ```

 ### Downgrade Package